gourneau/anode/README.md

 anode
 =====

-A Python flask boomerang beacon endpoint with graphs!
+A Python flask [boomerang](https://github.com/yahoo/boomerang) beacon endpoint with graphs!

+These graphs will show you the total ammount of time that users had to wait for your page to load.

 ![anode](https://f.cloud.github.com/assets/30399/294818/77216166-9418-11e2-9618-3c3d35de59bd.png)